 Here are the 6th grade semester Lesson Plans for you to see what our day will look like.

 What is the last strong PHOTOGRAPH you made?
 I mean PHOTOGRAPH!
-Do not consider snapshots and selfies as photographs?
+Snapshots and selfies are not photographs.
 We are going to be REALLY thinking about the idea of making photographs and framing things up properly.
 We are ALSO going to be using some fun Camp Snap cameras.
 What’s that?
 Look them up!

 Here are the 7th grade semester Lesson Plans for you to see what our day will look like.